9 Lessons Learned From 10 Crazy Years of Cybersecurity

 Data.

-And it only gets worse; only 15 percent of companies were notified by their contractors of the attack early on, preventing the majority of businesses from reacting quickly enough.
+A mere 15% of companies were notified by their contractors of the attack early on, preventing the majority of businesses from reacting quickly enough.

-3. One Attack to End it All
+3. One attack to end it all

 A close-up photo of a screen where stock value is dropping.
 Photo by samxmeg via iStock.com